Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Introduction

 The traditional method for predicting inundation involves hydro-dynamical, physics-based models (PBM).
 Commercially available \citep{syme2001tuflow,deltares2014sobek} (e.g., SOBEK, TUFLOW) or open-sourced~\citep{zhang2016seamless} (e.g, SCHISM) hydro-dynamical models can simulate inundation accurately at a high resolution.
 However, the computation time associated with these PBMs makes them challenging for real-time forecasting~\citep{guo2021urban}.
-Although researchers have investigated Deep-Learning (DL) based time-series prediction methods as surrogates to these PBMs~\citep{roy2023application}, these models are not suitable for accommodating spatial contexts.
-Existing spatiotemporal forecasting methods, on the other hand, struggle to scale in high-resolution forecasting tasks.
+Researchers have investigated the use of Deep-Learning (DL) based prediction methods as surrogates to these PBMs~\citep{roy2023application}.
+However, these models often struggle to: (i) scale in large-scale high-resolution forecasting tasks under sparse availability of data, and (ii) effectively use additional spatiotemporal contexts.
+Therefore, a surrogate model to PBMs that can make accurate real-time predictions based on sparse sensor observations, will have high relevance to policymakers.

-Motivated by the above observations, we explore the Diffusion Model~\citep{sohl2015deep} in the context of high-resolution coastal inundation forecasting task.
-The primary reason for investigating diffusion models is its ability to utilize conditioning contexts of various dimensions~\citep{Rombach_2022_CVPR,zhang2023adding} and its potential to model physical properties~\citep{ahmad2024comprehensive,amram2023denoising}.
-Originally developed for image generation, diffusion models have been adapted for time-series forecasting, achieving state-of-the-art performance, as demonstrated by Rasul et al.~(\citeyear{rasul2021autoregressive}).
-However, their approach does not incorporate spatial context.
-More recently, ~\citep{wen2023diffstg} proposed a probabilistic spatiotemporal graph forecasting method based on denoising diffusion models.
-While promising, such methods face scalability challenges when applied to large-scale/high-resolution inundation forecasting tasks.
-Using the coastal inundation of the Eastern Shore as case study, we address these challenges by making the following contributions in this paper. \begin{itemize}[leftmargin=*] \item We formulate the problem of coastal inundation forecasting under the spatiotemporal forecasting framework and introduce \dflood{} as a novel method for approaching the problem.
-It can utilize both spatial and temporal context to generate spatiotemporal forecasts at fine spatial resolution.
+Motivated by the above observations, we explore Diffusion Models~\citep{sohl2015deep} for high-resolution coastal inundation forecasting task.
+The reason is two-fold: their potential to model physical properties~\citep{ahmad2024calobench,amram2023denoising}, and their ability to utilize conditioning contexts of various dimensions~\citep{Rombach_2022_CVPR,zhang2023adding} that can improve prediction quality in the presence of sparse observations.
+Although diffusion models were originally developed for image generation, they have been adapted for time-series and spatiotemporal forecasting~\citep{rasul2021autoregressive,wen2023diffstg}.
+However, the existing methods struggle in terms of computational scalability and performance, under sparse availability of data.
+Using the coastal inundation of the Virginia Eastern Shore as case study, we address these challenges by making the following contributions: